 Why do you need lots of different boards covering several categories?

-Well, you want to spread out your pins across several boards that are appropriate without annoying your followers.
+Well, you want to spread your pins across several appropriate boards without annoying your followers.
 Not all of your pins are suitable for every board.

 I don’t just pin my pins to these boards; I pin other pins, repins, and things I find on Etsy, and yes, I also pin my direct competition.
 This way, I feel my pins just filter through, and it looks beautiful and refreshing.

 Of course, I still have boards that I think my customers might be looking for – such as DIY crafts, seasonal home ideas, flowers, plants, decor etc.

 If you don’t do this, you will eventually go mad just looking at your own stuff, and you want to be able to mirror what your customer is doing as well.